inr-kit/numjuggler/docs/index.md

 messages to the file ``debug.juggler.<input>``, where ``<input>`` is the name of the processed file.
 Information in debug can be usefull to understand processing errors.

+Some execution modes accept the ``--map`` optional argument that must be followed by the name of the mapping file.
+Desctiption of its format is here: [map](map.md).

 TODO: how to get interactive help.